 Don Higson, PhD, FIEAust, FARPS

-Hosted by Nuclear Engineering Panel
+Secretary, Nuclear Engineering Panel

-Engineers Australia Harricks Auditorium, Ground Floor,
+Engineers Australia Harricks Auditorium, Ground Floor

-8 Thomas St, Chatswood
+8 Thomas St, Chatswood NSW

-Please register online for catering purposes at this link
+Register online for catering purposes at this link

 ANA2013 Conference Friday, 11th October 2013